Roomful of Blues

 John Turner - Upright and Electric Bass:

-A veteran of the New England jazz scene, bassist John Turner has performed and recorded with artists including the Either/Orchestra, Charlie Kohlhase, Scott Hamilton, Roswell Rudd, Lee Konitz, the Tommy Dorsey Orchestra, members of Ornette Coleman’s band, and Magic Dick-Jay Geils and Blues Time, among others.
-John’s rock-solid bottom is the essential element of the swing groove for which Roomful is beloved worldwide.
+A veteran of the New England jazz scene, bassist John Turner has performed and recorded with artists including the Either/Orchestra, Charlie Kohlhase, Scott Hamilton, Roswell Rudd, Lee Konitz, the Tommy Dorsey Orchestra, members of Ornette Coleman's band, and Magic Dick and Jay Geils' Blues Time, among others.
+John's rock-solid bottom is the essential element of the swing groove for which Roomful is beloved worldwide.

 Jeff Ceasrine - Piano/Organ:

 Originally from New York, Jeff is a multi-instrumentalist who has performed throughout the New England area on keyboards, rhythm guitar, percussion, and background vocals for over 25 years.
 He has worked with several long-standing blues, jazz and swing acts in Rhode Island and has played many gigs with various bands throughout the region.
-A frequent guest and on-call keyboard player with Roomful of Blues since 2008 (appearing on their recent In a Roomful of Blues album), Jeff is a master of many different blues stylings.
+A frequent guest and on-call keyboard player with Roomful of Blues since 2008 (appearing on their recent In A Roomful Of Blues album), Jeff is a master of many different blues stylings.
 His influences include Pinetop Perkins, Duke Ellington, Fats Waller, Lonnie Smith, Otis Spann and Jimmy Smith.

 Mike Coffey - Drums: